barumau/pandunia/espanya/pandunia-espanya.md

 an daka - destapar
 an deu sim ja - ateo
 an din ja - infiel (descreído)
-an jami - dispersar (esparcir, desmontar)
+an jama - dispersar (esparcir, desmontar)
-an jami di - escaso (disperso, ralo)
+an jama di - escaso (disperso, ralo)
 an memo - olvidar
 an mesi - Anticristo
 an nam - antónimo